rgibler/cs50/README.md

 	find works except it does not stop reading in files when it hits EOF.

+	NEED TO BEGIN WORKING ON find (more comfortable) search and sort algorithms.

-	fifteen.c will be started after debugging of find is complete
+	fifteen.c complete

 Problem Set 4: Forensics